 In stain etching an oxidant is mixed with fluoride to form an aqueous solution that spontaneously produces porous silicon once a silicon crystal has

 been dipped in it.
 We are now investigating the role of the oxidant and how it can be used to control both the photoluminescence spectrum and the morphology of

 the por-Si film.
 We have demonstrated that several ions work well, including Fe(III), Ce(IV) and IrCl62- and we now have a quantitative understanding of charge transfer in terms of Marcus theory.
 The V(V) ion

-has been used to form uniform films that can be as much as 20 µm thick and well as por-Si powder in collaboration with Vesta Ceramics.
+has been used to form uniform films that can be as much as 20 µm thick.
+Our newly discovered ReEtching process allows us to form por-Si powder with fully etched particles.